Careers with a Psychology Degree

 Consider these jobs with a psychology degree from King University:

 - Social and community service manager: Organize and manage social service programs and community organizations that directly serve the public.
 These managers will analyze the effectiveness of programs, seek out funding and community support and establish programs that serve the community.
-The Bureau of Labor Statistics (BLS) predicts a 27 percent growth in career opportunities through the next decade.
+The Bureau of Labor Statistics (BLS) predicts an 18 percent growth in career opportunities through the year 2026.

 - Psychiatric technician: Provide care to people with mental illness and developmental disabilities.
 Job responsibilities vary depending on the type of patients technicians work with; however, they are typically tasked with implementing treatment plans and providing follow up care to patients.
-The BLS estimates steady job growth for this profession through the next decade.
+The BLS estimates steady job growth for this profession through 2026.

 - Substance abuse and behavioral disorder counselor: Provide treatment and support to help patients recover from substance abuse issues, eating disorders or other behavioral problems.
-The BLS estimates a 27 percent occupational growth through the next decade.
+The BLS estimates a 23 percent occupational growth through the year 2026.

 - Market research analyst: Consider trends in market conditions in local, regional or national areas to predict potential sales of a product or service.
 Market research analysts help companies comprehend consumer behaviors, including who is making purchasing decisions, what products or services are being bought and pricing for products and services.
-Career outlook for market research analysts is very strong with the BLS estimating a 41 percent job growth through the next decade.
+Career outlook for market research analysts is very strong with the BLS estimating a 23 percent job growth through 2026.

 - Advertising managers: Plan programs to generate interest in a company’s product or service.
 Advertising managers coordinate with clients, art directors, sales agents, financial staff and more to effectively plan and promote advertising campaigns for products.
-The BLS predicts steady growth through the next decade for advertising managers.
+The BLS predicts a faster than average rate of growth for this profession, expecting a 10 percent rate of growth by 2026.

-- Career Counselor: Career counselors provide individuals with guidance and support when making important decisions about their future.
-Career counselors may work with students who are on the verge of graduating from high school or college when deciding their next step––whether enrolling in a college degree program, such as an undergraduate or graduate program, or entering the workforce.
+- Career Counselor: Career counselors provide individuals with guidance and support when making important decisions about their future employment.
+They work with high school and college students to determine next steps, whether that means enrolling in a college degree program or entering the workforce.
+The BLS predicts a 13 percent rate of growth in this field by 2026, a rate considered faster than average.